 If you were to give this adult mac and cheese to a child and you happened to see them dropping these cheese coated noodles on the floor.
 It would make you cry.
 Deliciously cheese coated noodles do not need this kind of abuse, not when they are coated with three types of cheese!

 No, save the cheap macaroni and cheese for the kids and make yourself this delicious adult mac and cheese.
 Once you sink your teeth into the first bite, you will understand completely where I coming from.

 This creamy adult mac and cheese is the ultimate comfort food for adults, with Gruyère, extra-sharp white cheddar and blue cheese.
-Topped with breadcrumbs and extra cheese.
-A surefire crowd pleaser!
+With breadcrumbs and extra cheese on top, this recipe is a surefire crowd-pleaser!
 Top it with fresh basil for a flavor combination that is out of this world!

 This is the best macaroni and cheese I have ever eaten.
 Try this recipe and I promise you will feel the same way!